fuxiaohei/runtime-land-website/docs/self-hosting/1-docker-compose.md

 :::tip

-In local, Rutime.land use [traefik](https://traefik.io/) to proxy the requests to different services.
+Rutime.land use [traefik](https://traefik.io/) to proxy requests to services.
 You can visit `http://traefik.127-0-0-1.nip.io` to access the traefik dashboard page.
 The default username and password is `admin` and `admin`.

 :::